Lovely-Experiences/Discord-Fan-Made/README.md

 # Startup

 Once you have installed the dependencies, you are ready to start the project.
 You can start it by executing the following command.
-You will be asked to set the admin password on startup.
+You will be asked to set the admin password on the first startup.

 ```shell
 node .